Definable maximal discrete sets in forcing extensions: No co-analytic mofs in the Mathias extension

 {\it Proof of Claim}: Suppose $n\in y$ and $n\notin z$.
 Let $k=f^{-1}_y(n)$, and note that $z=(\omega\setminus\{k\})\cdot y$ and $k>k_0$.
 Since $g_0\cdot(\omega\setminus\{k\})\in V$ we have

 { Claim.}$\dashv$

 Now $U_0=N_{s_0}$ works, since the claim implies that the continuous function $\vartheta_0$ is constant on a dense set in $N_{s_0}$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{t.mathiasmof}] Work in $L[x]$, where $x$ is a Mathias real of $L$.
+\begin{proof}[Proof of Theorem \ref{t.mathiasmof}] Assume that every $\Sigma^1_2$ set is completely Ramsey; in particular by \cite[0.9]{ihoda1989delta}, this holds in $L[r]$, where $r$ is a Mathias real over $L$.
 By Lemma \ref{l.code}, it is enough to show that there is no $\Pi^1_1$ mof.
 (For notational convenience, we suppress the parameter $a$.)

 Suppose for a contradiction that $\mathcal A\subseteq P(2^\omega)$ is a $\Pi^1_1$ mof.
 Let $Q\subseteq [\omega]^\omega\times P(2^\omega)^\omega$ be